andrzejtrzaska/napi.rb/README.md

 Note: NapiProjekt API V3 requires 7z program to be installed on your system.
 It is needed to extract compressed subtitles.

+## Notes

+When using NapiProjekt API V1, by default ```windows-1250``` character encoding is assubmed.
+Subtitles are automatically converted to ```utf-8```.
+In case conversion is not possible, subtitles will have original character encoding.

 ## Contributing

 1. Fork it!